Undergraduate Course: Motor Control 4 (SPRT10029)

-The course will provide an overview of current thinking about motor control, learning and refinement.
-Motor control researchers have suggested various models of motor control, providing different answers to inform the production and development of a goal-directed movement.
-Furthermore, the course will look at different challenges to practitioners, spanning age, stage and domain-specific factors.
-Students will analyse realistic complex problems from a teaching, coaching and/or rehabilitation setting in the form of an assignment report as well as being provided with the opportunity to demonstrate practical skills.
+The course will provide an overview of current thinking about sensorimotor control.
+Motor control researchers have suggested various models of motor control, providing different answers to the question of what exactly it is that is being controlled when producing a goal-directed movement.
+Furthermore, the course will look at coordination in (para-)athletes and clinical populations.
+The course will consider the relationship between impairment, participation and wellbeing.
+Students will analyse realistic complex problems from a teaching, coaching or clinical setting.
+Students will be given the opportunity to use state-of-the-art 3D movement analysis technology to analyse coordination.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| None

 |High Demand Course?

 |Academic year 2018/19, Available to all students (SV1)

 |Learning and Teaching activities (Further Info)

 Directed Learning and Independent Learning Hours

 |Assessment (Further Info)